 - Getting a visa is incredibly difficult unless you are highly skilled or you date a British person (and even then the monetary requirements are quite extreme)

-Like I mentioned in the cons section, there aren’t really many visa options available unless you are able to 1) have your current American company transfer you to an office in the UK, 2) Date or marry a British person for at least two years and he or she earns over £18,000 per year, 3) are on the skills shortage list
+Like I mentioned in the cons section, there aren’t really many visa options available unless you are able to 1) have your current American company transfer you to an office in the UK, 2) Date or marry a British person for at least two years and he or she earns over £18,000 per year, 3) have a career on the skills shortage list.

 Since the announcement that the UK is leaving the EU, the country has worked on reforming their visa options and they can be viewed and better understood on the UK immigration website.

-Colombia is an expat haven for many, including popular YouTuber and fellow American Zach Morris, who has even gone as far as getting his Colombian citizenship.
+It is an expat haven for many, including popular YouTuber and fellow expat Zach Morris, who has even gone as far as getting his Colombian citizenship.